iuni-cadre/cadre-website-content/pages/04.news-and-events/02.events/02.tour-of-cadre-beta-launch/event.md

 **When:** October 26 at 2 p.m.
 ET
 **Registration link:** [Register here](https://iu.zoom.us/meeting/register/tJUrdOigrzwiH9FdRCpVTaxRLK_LhgsgluHx).
 After registering, you will receive a confirmation email containing information about joining the meeting.

-This short webinar will take attendees through a live tour of the features accompanying CADRE's beta launch, which include:
+This webinar will take attendees through a live tour of the features accompanying CADRE's beta launch, which include:
 * User-interface enhancements
 * Addition of user profiles
 * Improved Job Status page